 Compensation and Benefits

-- Full time position in San Luis Obispo County (40 hours per week)
+- 40 hrs. - Full-Time/Non-Exempt position in San Luis Obispo County.

 - Provide counseling designed to minimize impulsive behavior & assist clients to engage in positive activities

 - Provide interventions which redirect behaviors & prevent inappropriate behavioral responses, including cognitive behavioral interventions

 - Provide interventions which improve client social functioning, daily living and essential lifeskills; this may include preparing youth for independent living

 - Transfer skills to caregivers to improve their ability to manage client behaviors & promote stability